NKulling/SWECO25/layer_standardization_example/README.md

 git clone https://github.com/your-username/your-repo.git
 ```

-Step 2: Set Up Local Variables
+### Step 2: Set Up Local Variables

 In the downloaded repository, open the R script [standardization_SWECO25.R](https://github.com/NKulling/SWECO25/blob/main/layer_standardization_example/standardization_SWECO25.R) and set the local variable:

 `repo`: path to the SWECO25 repository in your local machine

-Step 3: Run the Processing Script
+### Step 3: Run the Processing Script

-In your R environment, execute the dataset_processing.R script.
+In your R environment, execute the `standardization_SWECO25.R` script.
 This script will perform the following processing steps for each input file:

 1) Load the raster file.
 2) Project the raster to Swiss GCS (LV95).